 When combined with trading the larger trends and time frames it can be part of a high quality forex trading system.
 Accurate, real time trading signals for 28 pairs are now here for all forex traders, in the form of a easy to read, but powerful visual map of the forex market.
-Using parallel and inverse analysis and currency strength to assist with forex market analysis and on all of your forex trade entries will help you to thrive as a forex trader.
+Forex analysis using parallel and inverse pairs, and currency strengh, to assist with forex market analysis and on all of your forex trade entries will help you to thrive as a forex trader.

 This video will show traders how to use our real time currency alerts for 8 currencies and 28 pairs.
 We will show traders different examples of how the alerts look, then you can check the other market conditions like the trend to see if a new trade entry is warranted.
 With this real time alert system forex traders will always know when the market is moving .
 The system works for 8 currencies, USD, CAD, EUR, CHF, GBP, AUD, NZD and JPY pairs, and it gives real time alerts moving in either direction, continuously during regular forex market hours.